 - album: List duplicate albums instead of tracks.
 Default: no. - checksum: Use an arbitrary command to compute a checksum of items.
-This overrides the keys option the first time it is run; however, because it caches the resulting checksum as flexattrs in the database, you can use --keys=name_of_the_checksumming_program any_other_keys (or set configuration keys option) the second time around.
+This overrides the keys option the first time it is run; however, because it caches the resulting checksum as flexattrs in the database, you can use --key=name\of\the\checksumming\program --key=any\other\keys (or set the keys configuration option) the second time around.
 Default: ffmpeg -i {file} -f crc -. - copy: A destination base directory into which to copy matched items.
 Default: none (disabled). - count: Print a count of duplicate tracks or albums in the format \$albumartist \$album \$title: \$count (for tracks) or \$albumartist \$album: \$count (for albums).
 Default: no. - delete: Removes matched items from the library and from the disk.
-Default: no

-- format: A specific format with which to print every track or album.
+Default: no - format: A specific format with which to print every track or album.
 This uses the same template syntax as beets' path formats.
 The usage is inspired by, and therefore similar to, the list command.
-Default: format_item - full: List every track or album that has duplicates, not just the duplicates themselves.
+Default: format\item - full: List every track or album that has duplicates, not just the duplicates themselves.
 Default: no - keys: Define in which track or album fields duplicates are to be searched.
 By default, the plugin uses the musicbrainz track and album IDs for this purpose.
 Using the keys option (as a YAML list in the configuration file, or as space-delimited strings in the command-line), you can extend this behavior to consider other attributes.
-Default: [mb_trackid, mb_albumid] - merge: Merge duplicate items by consolidating tracks and-or metadata where possible. - move: A destination base directory into which it will move matched items.
+Default: [mb\trackid, mb\albumid] - merge: Merge duplicate items by consolidating tracks and-or metadata where possible. - move: A destination base directory into which it will move matched items.
 Default: none (disabled). - path: Output the path instead of metadata when listing duplicates.
 Default: no. - strict: Do not report duplicate matches if some of the attributes are not defined (ie. null or empty).
 Default: no - tag: A key=value pair.
 The plugin will add a new key attribute with value value as a flexattr to the database for duplicate items.
 Default: no. - tiebreak: Dictionary of lists of attributes keyed by items or albums to use when choosing duplicates.
 By default, the tie-breaking procedure favors the most complete metadata attribute set.
 If you would like to consider the lower bitrates as duplicates, for example, set tiebreak: items: [bitrate].
 Default: {}.